simov/grant/README.md

 - Some providers may employ custom authorization parameters outside of the ones specified in the [configuration][configuration] section.
 You can pass those custom parameters directly in your configuration, for example: Google - `access_type:'offline'`, Reddit - `duration:'permanent'`, Trello - `expiration:'never'`, and so on.
 Refer to the provider's OAuth documentation, and the Grant's [OAuth configuration][oauth-config] (search for `custom_parameters`)

-- For Freshbooks, Shopify and Zendesk you should specify your company's sub domain name through the `subdomain` option
+- For Freshbooks, Shopify, Socrata, Vend and Zendesk you should specify your company's sub domain name through the `subdomain` option

 - To use the LinkedIn's OAuth2 flow you should use `linkedin2` as a provider name, instead of `linkedin` which is for OAuth1